 How to File for Divorce in Wisconsin

 To get a divorce in Wisconsin, you will first need to file a petition for divorce.
 If both the husband and wife agree to file for divorce, they can file a joint petition for divorce.
-Filing a joint petition in Wisconsin does not mean that both parties agree on all the withstanding issues of a divorce.
-Issues that will need to be resolved include legal custody &physical placement, child support, spousal support and division of property & debts.
+Filing a join petition in Wisconsin does not mean that both parties agree on all the withstanding issues of a divorce.
+Issues that will need to be resolved include legal custody & physical placement, child support, spousal support and division of property & debts.

 Wisconsin Divorce Filing Fees